Osalumense/mld/README.md

 3. run `npm start` to view the website locally.
 Feel free to edit and make changes.

-You can also Fork the repo and clone to your local machine, make changes and enjoy.
+You can also Fork the repo and clone to your local machine, make desired changes and enjoy.